 However, SunPower panels are a little bit different.
 If you request that a solar company provide you with a SunPower quote, there’s a good chance they’ll come back and say that they cannot.
 That’s because, unlike other solar panel manufacturers, SunPower has a preferred dealer network.
 If your solar installer gives you a quote that includes SunPower panels, they have been certified by SunPower to do so after going through a vetting and training process.
 These installers are also required to meet certain criteria around customer satisfaction.

-When installation companies become SunPower dealers, they’re put in one of five different tiers: Authorized Dealer, Premier Dealer, Elite Dealer, Master Dealer, or Commercial Dealer.
+When installation companies become SunPower dealers, they’re put in one of four different tiers: Authorized Dealer, Elite Dealer, Master Dealer, or Commercial Dealer.

 What’s the difference between SunPower dealer tiers?